ryrun/com.dufte.SimplePianoroll.xrnx/readme.md

 ### Scale highlighting

 Scale highlighting can easily be changed with the button on the bottem left.
-It opens a dialog, where you switch between major or minor or change the root key.
+It opens a dialog, where you can switch between major or minor or change the root key.

 <img src="https://github.com/ryrun/com.dufte.SimplePianoroll.xrnx/blob/master/docs/images/scalehighswitch.gif?raw=true" width="754" alt="Showing usage of scale highlighting dialog">

 ### Ghost track

 With a ghost track, you can easily set note guidelines for composing.
-Simply choose a track (pad track example) and you will see the notes in the piano roll.
+Simply choose a track, and you will see the notes in the piano roll background.
-With mirroring, every note of this track will be spread across all octaves, so manually copy or transpose notes across octaves is not needed anymore.
+With mirroring, every note of this track will be spread across all octaves.
+So manually copy or transpose notes across octaves is not needed anymore.
 There is also a button to easily switch between the current and the ghost track.

 <img src="https://github.com/ryrun/com.dufte.SimplePianoroll.xrnx/blob/master/docs/images/ghosttrack.gif?raw=true" width="754" alt="Ghost track">

 ### Step sequencing with computer keyboard

 In Renoise, you can use your computer keyboard to play notes.
-The same is in the piano roll.
-So, when you play and hold notes and use the cursor keys left or right to move hte edit cursor, it will create or remove notes on the current cursor position.
+This is also possible in the piano roll.
+So, when you play and hold notes and use the cursor keys left or right to move the edit cursor, it will create or remove notes on the current cursor position.

 <img src="https://github.com/ryrun/com.dufte.SimplePianoroll.xrnx/blob/master/docs/images/stepseq.gif?raw=true" width="754" alt="Step sequecing in Simple Pianoroll Tool for Renoise">